 Before I can dive into how a stroker motor works and why you’d want one, I first need to explain how an engine works.
-If you already know how an engine works than skip this next section.
+If you already know how an engine works then skip this next section.

 How an Engine Works

-The standard internal combustion engine works by taking linear force, and turning it into rotational force through a rotating assembly (crankshaft).
+The standard internal combustion engine works by taking linear force and turning it into rotational force through a rotating assembly (crankshaft).
 The cylinder size is measured by width (bore) and height (stroke), and that gives it its overall displacement.
 The piston moves up and down through a 4-stroke process.

 Intake, compression, combustion, and exhaust, are the steps.
 The combustion forces the pistons downwards, which is transferred into rotational force through the crankshaft.
 That rotational force is what drives your car forwards.

-This design has been around for a very long time, and is unfortunately very inefficient.
+This design has been around for a very long time and is unfortunately very inefficient.
 Many small companies have developed much better internal combustion engines, such as the Duke engine.
 However, manufacturers have the standard internal combustion engine to a point that it wouldn’t be cost effective to develop a better combustion engine.

 How to Increase Stroke

 Stroke can be increased in some engines with a “stroker” kit.
 Many aftermarket companies make stroker kits for various different kinds of engines.
-The kit will increase the stroke by increasing the length of the crankshaft throw, and decreasing the length of the connecting rod.
+The kit will increase the stroke by increasing the length of the crankshaft throw and decreasing the length of the connecting rod.

 This makes the piston move down further while keeping its peak height the same as the factory engine.
 Why do you need to keep the height of the stroke the same as stock?
 Well, if you didn’t, the piston would force itself the cylinder head and your engine wouldn’t work at all.

 You can also decrease stroke with the opposite method.
 Decreasing crankshaft throw and increasing connecting rod length will de-stroke an engine.
-This might be handy if you need you’re engine to be smaller to fit into certain classes of racing.
+This might be handy if you need your engine to be smaller to fit into certain classes of racing.